5 Target Market Examples to Help Find Your Target Audience

 How can you hit a bullseye if you can't see the target?

 If you're unsure of how to set your sights on a target audience, keep reading.
-I'll detail a few key strategies used by successful tech companies to find their focus.
+I'll detail a few key strategies used by successful tech companies to find their focus, along with real-world examples to illustrate effective target market identification and positioning.

 How to Identify Your Target Audience